Volodymyr Shcherban: Brief biography

-As a member of the Liberal Party of Ukraine (LPU), Shcherban was elected once again from the Donetsk region electoral district N41 in 1998, joining the parliamentary group the Independents.
-In March 1999 he was appointed the governor of Sumy Oblast, a position which he held until 2002.
-In September 1999 Shcherban finally resigned as a member of parliament.
+On March 30, 1999, he was appointed the governor of Sumy Oblast State Administration, a position which he held until 2002.
+He began appointing new people, who were mainly from Donetsk, which led to a conflict with the chairman of the regional council Anatoly Alexandrovich Epifanov (born 12 August 1945, Korovyntsi, Nedryhailiv Raion, Sumy Oblast, Ukrainian SSR), who had ruled the Sumy Oblast for the last eight years, and resulted in Epifanov submitting his resignation on June 23, 1999.
+At the end of 2000 while he was governor of Sumy Oblast, Shcherban traveled in the state delegation headed by the President of Ukraine Leonid Kuchma to both Turkmenistan and Uzbekistan.
+During this state sponsored trip, he concluded an agreement on the supply of equipment to Turkmenistan.
+Later, in early November 2000, he attended a meeting of the governors of the Sumy region and the Turkish province of Muğla, which resulted a treaty of friendship and cooperation.
+In 2001, he signed an agreement between the governors of the Sumy and Murmansk regions, which supported the Sumy-based enterprise Sumykhimprom.

 In 2002, he again was elected to the parliament as a member of the LPU within the electoral bloc Our Ukraine N44 on a party list.
 Soon after being elected, Shcherban joined the For United Ukraine parliamentary faction for a short time (the faction was dissolved) and then People's Choice.
 In June 2003 he resigned as a member of parliament, being appointed the governor of Sumy Oblast one more time.

+The United States State Department issued a report on human rights violations in Ukraine during the presidency of Leonid Kuchma in which implicated Shcherban of human rights violations during a crackdown on student protests in August 2004.

-After the Orange Revolution in the beginning of 2005, Volodymyr Shcherban fled from Ukraine to the United States and ended up in Orlando and later Boca Raton, both in Florida.
-In Ukraine he was charged with a number of serious crimes such as abuse of an official post, abuse of power, extortion, fraud of financial resources, hindering the exercise of electoral rights, and others.
+After the Orange Revolution in the beginning of 2005, Volodymyr Shcherban fled from Ukraine through Switzerland to the United States and ended up in Orlando and later Boca Raton, both in Florida.
+In Ukraine, he was charged with a number of serious crimes such as abuse of an official post, abuse of power, extortion, fraud of financial resources, hindering the exercise of electoral rights, and others.
 Shcherban, however, was detained in October 2005 on expired visa charges and placed in an immigration prison near Miami, but was released on $2 million bail.